whellamsn/bingo-tech-task/README.md

 There needs to be a way to launch the game(s) from the list and info page.
 The game launcher will be added later, but you should hit /game/launcher/{game-slug}

+Ideally your pages will use a clean, appropriate layout and presentation.
+This is not a design task, but being able make something functional and easy to navigate is appreciated.

 ## Things to Consider